 So instead of the usual, expect a more adventurous gastronomic selection drawn from Austrian and European tradition.

-(Raclette makes a tasty snack)
+(Raclette makes a tasty snack.
+Smells delicious too)

-The market follows a more open plan design than most others, with an area directly in front of the church reserved for children’s activities: piles of straw to muck about in, animals, art and craft workshops, etc.
+The market follows a more open plan design than most others, with an area directly in front of the church reserved for children’s activities: piles of straw to muck about in, animals, craft workshops, etc.

 Consider Art Advent a greener, more diverse variation on the traditional Christmas market experience.
 As such, you might best appreciate it in combination with a more conventional alternative, such as the Christkindlmarkt am Rathausplatz or Schönbrunn.